monty124/dockerovpn/README.md

 !!
 Make sure you check the .env files match your paths and environment (especially local subnet)

+enable or disable services in the .env file i.e. enable_trans=true/false enable_sab=true/false enables or disables transmission and or sabnzb

 5. run the script with the prepare flag

 ./docker_vpn.sh prepare